lzwjava/blog-source/notes/2025-07-08-tobias-nipkow-logic-en.md

 ---
-title: "Tobias Nipkow: Logic and Proof Pioneer"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Tobias Nipkow: Logic and Proof Pioneer'
 translated: false
-generated: true
 ---

 Tobias Nipkow (born 1958) is a prominent German computer scientist, widely recognized for his significant contributions to the field of logic in computer science, particularly in the areas of interactive and automatic theorem proving.